planetarium/agent8-templates/basic-3d-quarterview/PROJECT.md

   - **`controls.ts`**: Defines settings that map keyboard inputs (WASD, arrow keys, etc.) to corresponding actions (movement, jump, etc.).
   - **`character.ts`**: Defines character-related constants (animation states, speed, etc.).

+### `src/stores/`

+- Directory containing state management logic using Zustand.
+  - **`playerStore.ts`**: Manages player-related state and references, particularly for physics interactions.
+Provides methods to register, unregister, and access player rigid body references.

 ### `src/components/`

 - Directory managing React components categorized by function.

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
-Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `QuarterViewController`, and the floor `Floor`.
+Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `QuarterViewController`, the `FollowLight` component that must be included with the controller for proper lighting, and the floor `Floor`.
 It renders the core visual and interactive elements within the physics simulation configured in `GameScene.tsx`.
+The inclusion of both `QuarterViewController` and `FollowLight` is essential for the proper functioning of the quarter view environment.
     - **`Floor.tsx`**: Component defining and visually representing the ground plane in the 3D space.
 Has physical properties.
     - **`Player.tsx`**: Component handling the logic related to the player character model (movement, rotation, animation state management).

   - **`scene/`**: Contains components related to 3D scene setup.

     - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, configures the physics simulation using the `Physics` component from `@react-three/rapier`, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`PreloadScene.tsx`**: Manages asset preloading before the game starts.
+Loads all assets defined in assets.json (models, textures, etc.) and displays a loading progress bar.
+Ensures all assets are loaded before the game begins.

   - **`ui/`**: Directory containing components related to the user interface (UI).
 (Currently empty)